|

 Note about the front page: Newspapers in the mid-1800's often listed several subheadings at the top of a column (as above), before the article begins.
 Today's publications often list subheadings throughout, where the actual information is located.

-The saying "Not worth a Continental" became common place. - it means that something was essentially worthless.
+As a result of what happened during this era, the saying "Not Worth a Continental" became common place.
+It means that something was essentially worthless.

 Copyright © 2001 John Lynn at www.lynncoins.com Disclaimer: This article is subject to typographical errors or errors of omission.
 This does not constitute a recommendation to buy or sell.
 Use your good judgment, get professional advice, and read the actual publications before buying, selling, holding, or making any type of transaction based on this information.